Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 ### DEBUG_LOCKORDER

 Bitcoin ABC is a multi-threaded application, and deadlocks or other multi-threading bugs can be very difficult to track down.
-The `--enable-debug` configure option adds `-DDEBUG_LOCKORDER` to the compiler flags.
+The `-DCMAKE_BUILD_TYPE=Debug` cmake option adds `-DDEBUG_LOCKORDER` to the compiler flags.
 This inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.

 ### Valgrind suppressions file